g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 It is very important for app security if often people check Flutter release notes for security patches and updates.
 Security tokens help in addressing vulnerabilities like [XSS ](https://en.wikipedia.org/wiki/Cross-site_scripting)vulnerabilities in plugins for example [webview_flutter](https://pub.dev/packages/webview_flutter) among many other things.
 When developers are more informed they can be able to set up resource for testing new features better than before which is good because then they can know what they should do first most especially when it comes time to test these fresh capabilities.
 That also helps us show our commitment to data safety concerning the customers’ information and the clients themselves do trust us.
 To get detailed information about security patches and recommended actions subscribe to official Flutter channels like the [blog](https://docs.flutter.dev/release/whats-new) or [GitHub](https://github.com/) repository.
 This will help to ensure safety and protect apps from potential threats by using this active strategy.

 ### Understanding security patches
 Regarding the safety loopholes that Flutter and its plugins are facing to protect user data, maintaining the safety of any app requires that one is frequently updated on it.
 Thus, if we were to consider an instance whereby the [shared_preferences](https://pub.dev/packages/shared_preferences) plugin had undergone a flaw that made it possible for confidential information to be leaked; then there was no alternative but for programmers using this service to be forced to quickly switch to fixed versions.
 In addition, any potential risk may be managed through regular monitoring of insecurities notifications as well as being a member of such things as Flutter’s forums among others which will make it easier so long those who participate avoid any kind or form of threats.
-By incorporating some security protocols like encrypting data and secure authentication, we boost security levels in our apps Development, debugging, or deployment of Flutters should ensure that security flaws are exposed early and tackled in time for seamless operations and secure data privacy.
+By incorporating some security protocols like encrypting data and secure authentication, we boost security levels in our apps development, debugging, or deployment of Flutters should ensure that security flaws are exposed early and tackled in time for seamless operations and secure data privacy.

 ### Automated Testing
 It’s very important to do automated testing using the [flutter_test](https://api.flutter.dev/flutter/flutter_test/flutter_test-library.html) mechanisms within Flutter in order to validate app’s behavior and secure it.
 For instance, if we take unit tests; they test if user data is cleaned up well before any [SQL](https://www.mysql.com/) code execution that could lead to an injection attack on servers when there are no proper security measures in place.